SBC logo Ani White

 What happens if I don’t get an executor bond?

-If you do not get an executor bond, you may not be able to obtain a court appointment as an executor.
+If you do not get an executor bond, you may not be able to obtain a court appointment as a personal representative of an executor.
 In addition, if the executor of the estate misbehaves, the estate’s beneficiaries may be able to sue the executor or administrator bond you personally for losses.

 What is the purpose of a bonding company?